devopsdays/devopsdays-cli/README.md

 | remove |        |       | x         |         | x       | x       | x    |         |
 | show   | x      | x     | x         | x       | x       | x       | x    | x       |

+## Contributing

+See [CONTRIBUTING.md](contributing.md) for details on how to contribute to this project.

 # History

 [CHANGELOG](CHANGELOG.md)